 top of page

-Tiffany-Ashton Gatsby (they/she) is a queer-disabled, genderfluid person of Ashkenazi descent living with Multiple Sclerosis.
-They are an emerging artist and incoming doctoral student at the University of Washington studying Medical Anthropology.
-As an artist, advocate, activist, and trauma survivor, Tiffany-Ashton focuses on representing issues faced by the queer-disabled community.
-They hope to someday establish a network of collectives for queer-disabled individuals to gather and create community-based artworks for public installation made to bring visibility to their community.
+Tiffany-Ashton Gatsby (they/them) is a queercrip, genderfluid person of Ashkenazi descent living with multiple disabilities including Complex PTSD and Multiple Sclerosis.
+Originally from California, they've lived in the Seattle area since 2002.
+They are a doctoral student at the University of Washington studying Sociocultural Anthropology, specializing in Medical Anthropology.
+They are also pursuing graduate certificates in Disability Studies and Queer and Sexuality Studies.
+As an artist, advocate, activist, and trauma survivor, Tiffany-Ashton focuses on representing issues faced by the queercrip community.

-They are active in the disabled and LGBTQ communities, volunteering for several organizations including the National MS Society, Seattle Dyke March, and Crip Riot.
-They also participated in the First Descents adventure healing pilot program for young adults with MS.
+They are active in the disabled and LGBTQ communities and have volunteered for several organizations including the National MS Society, Seattle Dyke March, Human Rights Commission, and Crip Riot.
+They also participated in the First Descents adventure healing pilot program for young adults with MS, featured on CNN Heroes.

-Tiffany-Ashton received a Bachelor of Arts in Medical Anthropology & Interdisciplinary Visual Art from the University of Washington, graduating summa cum laude in 2022, and was the recipient of the President's Medal for the most distinguished academic record in their class.
-They are a Pride Foundation Scholar, Gilman Scholar, GSBA Scholar, University of Washington Husky 100, and Homecoming Scholar.
+They are a proud community college graduate from Seattle Central College, which allowed them to begin their academic adventure.
+Tiffany-Ashton received their Bachelor of Arts with Honors in both Medical Anthropology & Interdisciplinary Visual Art from the University of Washington, graduating summa cum laude in 2022, and was the recipient of the President's Medal for the most distinguished academic record in their class.
+Some of Tiffany-Ashton's other accomplishments include their status as a Pride Foundation Scholar, Benjamin A. Gilman Scholar, GSBA Scholar, Mortar Board Scholar, University of Washington Husky 100, and UW Homecoming Scholar.
 They are a member of Phi Beta Kappa, the Mortar Board Honors Society, and Phi Sigma Pi Honors Fraternity.

 Interests